kazuibasou/hyperneo/README.md

 	import hypergraph, hyperneo, comm_vis
 	settings = comm_vis.read_settings()

-This json object named `settings` stores the order of node labels, the set of node label names, and the hyperparameter set for each empirical hypergraph in addition to the random seed.
+This json object named `settings` stores the order of node labels, the set of node label names, the order of inferred communities, and the hyperparameter set for each empirical hypergraph in addition to the random seed.

 (3) Load a data set.
 You can specify "workplace", "hospital", "high-school", or "primary-school" as `data_name`.
 In this example, specify the workplace data set.